ozone4real/wireguard-vpn-setup/README.md

-Script to help me setup a wireguard vpn in any remote server.
+Simple script to help me setup a wireguard vpn in any remote server.

 ## Usage
 Set the HOST environment variable and run the script: